timm/ABC/README.md

 - A criticism of other work that has never checked complicated a simple idea;

-For an example where this tool can dramatically simplfy prior resutls, see the end of this document.
+For an example where this tool can dramatically simplify prior results, see the end of this document.

 [^moot]: http://github.com/timm/moot